glassboxgames/rubato-releases/docs/README.md

 ___

 Navigate menus with the mouse.
-If you have played a previous version of the game, reset `Rubato/save.json` (in your home directory) to 0 levels unlocked for each chapter to get the full experience.
+If you have played a previous version of the game, please delete `Rubato/save.json` (in your home directory).

 ## Play Mode
 - Move left and right with the arrow keys (default)